 The application of Article 15 (1)(a) ICESCR is clear in that it binds the host country with respect to cultural heritage located in its territory.
 However, the scope of its obligations goes beyond that.
 Located in Iraq are some of the richest tangible expressions of world culture.
 Uruk, the first city known to humankind, was built in Iraq (ancient Mesopotamia).
 The Code of Hammurabi, one of the oldest law codes of the world, was also created in Iraq.
 The remains of Babylon, reputed for its hanging gardens, wonder of the ancient world, are located in Iraq.
 Even sites and artifacts of less fame are important, for to echo the Preamble of the 1954 Hague Convention: “damage to cultural property belonging to any people whatsoever means damage to the cultural heritage of all mankind, since each people makes its contribution to the culture of the world”.

 Where this common heritage of humankind is concerned, every human being on the planet has a right to access cultural expressions of the world’s cultures and world culture and a right to their preservation and protection.
 Correspondingly, every State Party to ICESCR in the world is bound by Article 15(1)(1) ICESCR to work, through international cooperation and technical assistance, towards protecting, preserving and restoring the common heritage of humanity according to its extraterritorial obligations, including those sites and objects located in Iraq.
-The same arguments apply to the equally urgent and distressing situation in Syria.
+The same arguments apply to the equally urgent and distressing situation in the Syrian Arab Republic.

 Deeply intertwined with Article 15 (1)(a) ICESCR is the right to education, set down in Article 13 (1) ICESCR and Article 26 UDHR.
 To be part of a culture and to access it, one must first learn about it.
 Education is the fundamental stepping stone on the way to developing the human personality (see para 4 of CESCR General Comment No. 13).